 The library offers services for Rollins faculty, including research assistance, critical thinking and information literacy instruction, and scholarly publication hosting.

-Librarians at Olin Library are available to assist and support your research, teaching, and scholarship.
-Each librarian serves as a liaison to an academic department, and can provide discipline-specific consultation and tailor resources to faculty and students.
+Each librarian serves as a liaison to an academic department and can provide discipline-specific consultation and tailor resources to faculty and students.
+They are available for one-on-one research assistance consultations, information literacy instruction, library orientations, and more.

-Created by your Librarians, these guides include links to quality and curated resources to support your students in their writing and research projects.
-Librarians can create guides specific to your courses or take any edit suggestions to available Subject Research Guides.
+Created by your Librarians, these research guides include links to quality and curated resources to support your students in their writing and research projects.
+Librarians can create guides specific to your courses or take any edit suggestions to available subject guides.

 You can add these to your Canvas courses and course syllabi.